phalcon/documentation/docs/http-request.md

 This implementation has been created to establish a standard between middleware implementations.
 Applications often need to send requests to external endpoints.
 To achieve this you can use the [Phalcon\Http\Message\Request][http-message-request] object.
 In return, our application will receive back a response object.

+!!! info "NOTE"

-> **NOTE** Phalcon does not restrict you in using a specific HTTP Client.
+    Phalcon does not restrict you in using a specific HTTP Client.
 Any PSR-7 compliant client will work with this component so that you can perform your requests.

-{: .alert .alert-info }
+!!! info "NOTE"

-> **NOTE**: In the examples below, `$httpClient` is the client of your choice which implements PSR-7.
+    In the examples below, `$httpClient` is the client of your choice which implements PSR-7.
-{: .alert .alert-info }

 ```php
 <?php